top of page

 AxoTrans Overview.gif

-Primary culturing of motor and sensory neurons for live imaging.
 This allows us to track the in vitro dynamics of diverse axonal cargoes, such as signalling endosomes, mitochondria and lysosomes.
-We do this in mass culture, as well as in specially designed microfluidics that allow physical and fluidic separation of cell bodies from axons and growth cones.
+We do this in mass culture, as well as in specially designed microfluidic devices that allow physical and fluidic separation of cell bodies from axons and growth cones.

-In addition to this, we are developing novel, pre-clinical adeno-associated virus (AAV) therapies for neuromuscular diseases, as well as exploring the differentiation and live imaging of induced pluripotent stem cell-derived motor neurons.
+In addition to this, we are developing novel, pre-clinical adeno-associated virus (AAV) therapies for neuromuscular diseases, and also regularly collaborate closely with some of the world-class CMT and ALS clinicians at the UCL Queen Square Institute of Neurology.

 The development of novel techniques is critical to the advancement of our understanding of the peripheral nervous system, and we are continually adapting and improving our methodologies to aid this pursuit.